denskrlv/laplace-v2.0/BLOG.md

 ## Methodology

+We began by collectively connecting the two cobebases together, as this did not work out-of-the-box and required many import fixes.
+Additionally, we had to adapt their training scripts to handle correctly both algorithm variants that we proposed.
-Our reproduction and extension efforts are broken down into the following components.
+Our individual components and extension efforts are broken down into the following components.

 ### New Algorithm Variant: Subspace Laplace